apache/arrow/docs/source/java/install.rst

 Java Compatibility
 ------------------

-Java modules is currently compatible with JDK 8 / 9 / 10 / 11.
+Java modules are currently compatible with Java 8 / 9 / 10 / 11.

 Using Maven
 -----------